BryanHaley/git-linestats-widget/README.md

 ![Screenshot of widget](https://i.imgur.com/m2lhlCj.png)

+Fonts and colors can be configured via `settings.json`.

 # Prerequisites

 You need Python3 installed.
 On Windows, tkinter should come with Python.
 On other platforms you may need to do `pip install tk`.